Send Feedback

 Beech Tree

 Right off the trail stands a large American beech tree.
-Its leaves turn golden in the fall and do not fully drop in the winter, a phenomenon called marcescence.
-Scattered on the forest floor you may find the edible beechnut - brown, triangular-shaped nuts covered in a spiny husk. read more
+Its leaves turn golden in the fall and stay on the tree all winter, which is a process called marcescence.
+Here you might even find some edible beechnuts on the forest floor—they're brown, triangular nuts with spiny husks. read more

 4